 Tales from the vineyard

-The terroirs of the arid, breezy heights of Capanna and the wetter hills to the north around Gauggiole are captured in four different labels, each telling of soil rich in clay, sandstone and typical Tuscan marl.
+The terroirs of the arid, breezy heights of Capanna and the wetter hills to the north around Gauggiole are captured in three different labels, each telling of soil rich in clay, sandstone and typical Tuscan marl.
 These elements nourish the Sangiovese grapes of the single-cru Campo del Drago DOCG, the Brunello di Montalcino DOCG and the Rosso di Montalcino DOC.